posted on Sep 09, 2019

 Without proper installation, even the best roofing materials will fail.
 Copper is no exception.
 Since you’ll be spending a lot, you’ll want to make sure it’s done right, so make sure you hire a good contractor with plenty of experience in this type of material.
 The good news is that you’ve found it here at Legacy Service.

-If you’re considering a copper roof for your home, we’d like to help you get started.
-Not only do we have decades of experience, but we also fabricate our own metals so that you can be assured of its quality.
+If you’re considering a copper roof, we’d like to help you get started.
 To schedule your roofing appointment, give us a call today at 215-798-9790 or contact us online.
 We can’t wait to get started on your magnificent copper roof.

 Posted on Sep 09, 2019 in Roof

 Read our news